josjsjen/orbit-trial-tutorials/pt4-recalibration.md

 With the start_date and end_date values that you noted down earlier.

-**IMPORTANT: make sure that the start_date is a date earlier than the end_date, and both values are in yyyy-mm-dd format**
+**IMPORTANT: make sure that the start_date is a date earlier than the end_date and both are in yyyy-mm-dd format**

 The form should look something like this after you fill out the required information:
 <img style="float: left;" src="https://github.com/dessa-public/orbit-trial-tutorials/blob/2.0/screenshots/recalibration.png" height="200">